JeshadKhan/jeshadkhan/README.md

 <a href="#"><img src="https://raw.githubusercontent.com/JeshadKhan/jeshadkhan/main/.github/images/dev_working.gif" height="125" align="right"/></a>
 -->

-- 🔭 I’m currently working at Daffodil Computers Ltd. as TL & Sr. Software Engr. 💻
+- 🔭 I’m currently working at Daffodil Computers Ltd. as Sr. Solution Architect & Team Lead 💻
 - 🌱 I’m currently learning about everything 💫
 - 👯 I’m looking to collaborate with other developers for the invention 💡
 - ✨ Goals: Contribute more to Open Source 🎯 projects